docker/docs/desktop/extensions/settings-feedback.md

     - Slack
     - Issues.
 You'll be sent to a page outside of Docker Desktop to submit your feedback.

-If an extension does not provide a way for you to give feedback, contact us and we'll pass on the feedback for you.
+If an extension doesn't provide a way for you to give feedback, contact us and we'll pass on the feedback for you.
 To provide feedback, select the **Give feedback** to the right of **Extensions Marketplace**.